cjstreet/Crowdfunding_ETL/README.md

 ![](crowdfunding_db_relationships.png)

 ## ETL
-1. Extract: Import backer_info.csv into Jupyter NB dataframe
+1. Extract: Import crowdfunding.xlsx into Jupyter NB dataframe
-2. Converteach each row into a dictionary after turning the rows into dictionary values, we can organize the data by adding columns and seperating the information.
+2. Read the various sheets within the excel file.
+3. Get a brief summary
+4. Inspect unique values
+5. Split one column into two columns
+6. Transform category and subcategory
+7. Use comprehension lists to create category ids
+8. Convert datatypes and date formats
+9. Merge columns
+10. Drop columns
+11. Reorder columns
+12. Export campaign data as a csv
+13. Create the contacts dataframe -

 ### **Import the necessary libraries**

 ```python
 import pandas as pd